 You will find all specifications on the Submission Form.
 Reviewing it before you are ready to submit will help you with preparing all the information you need to complete the application.
 We suggest having all your materials (content, image files, resume) in a folder on your computer before you begin.

-SAQA offers mentoring to help prepare your application.
+SAQA offers mentoring specifically tailored to help prepare your application which is different than the Primary Mentorship program.
 It is a free service offered to SAQA members.
 Mentors are current Juried Artists and may include former members of the Review Panel.

 Juried Artist mentoring cannot guarantee acceptance.
 However, a mentor will look at the art you select for submission, evaluate your professional documents, and make suggestions.
 The final decisions about what to submit are yours.

-The Review Panel evaluates each application to gauge the level of artistic merit in the portfolio and professional practice demonstrated by adherence to these guidelines.
+The Review Panel evaluates each application to gauge whether the portfolio would present a credible exhibit at an art gallery and whether the application shows a professional practice, as demonstrated by adherence to these guidelines.

 The Review Panel considers:

-- The body of work: Do the selected pieces demonstrate an understanding of the principles of design?
+- The body of work: Do the selected pieces demonstrate an understanding of the principles of design and composition?
 Are they of high quality?
 Do the images work together to present a focused point of view rather than a sampler of ideas or techniques?

 - The images: Are the images of professional quality?
+Could they appear in an exhibit catalog without -photographing?
 If the edges of your art quilt are not visible in the image, the application will not be accepted.

 - The exhibition record: Are there juried exhibitions?
 Does the exhibition record go beyond local venues?
 Does the exhibition record include art quilt venues, museums or galleries?

-- The resume: Is the resume well-written?
+- The resume: Is the resume easy to read?
 Does it include the expected items in the requested order?

 - The artist statement: Does it connect with the work presented?
 Does it focus on the idea(s) behind the body of work or is it merely a listing of materials and methods?
 Is it clearly written?

-- The artist's blog or website: Is it current?
+- The artist's blog or website: While a website is not required to become a Juried Artist, if the artist has one, the Review Panel will look at it.
+Is it current?
 Does it demonstrate a professional practice?

 Applicants will be notified by email about their application status.
 If you haven’t received a notification email by the end of the month in which the Review Panel meets, please check your spam folders before contacting us at email@example.com.